 Talk.Read.Sing. – Research has found that providing children from birth to five with consistent, language-rich experiences – such as talking, reading, and singing – can have important benefits on their brain development and future school success.
 However, many families lack access to the types of resources that can help them make the most of these language building experiences.
 This creates a gap in the quantity and quality of words that children learn, which directly impacts their opportunities to succeed in school and later on in life.
-The U.S. Departments Education and Health and Human Services, in partnership with Too Small to Fail, and First 5 California developed the Talk.Read.Sing effort to help enrich a child’s early language experiences by providing research-based tips for talking, reading, and singing with young children every day beginning from birth.
+First 5 California developed the Talk.Read.Sing effort to help enrich a child’s early language experiences by providing research-based tips for talking, reading, and singing with young children every day beginning from birth.

 Community Health Initiative (CHI) – Working with Dignity Health, CHI ensures all children prenatal to 5-years-old are connected to health and dental care.
 The CHI community partnership works to provide uninsured individuals and families with access to comprehensive health insurance and dental care – and establish health and dental homes.
 An outreach program is in place to connect eligible families to programs such as Medi-Cal and Covered California.